ViaTechSystems/FrontendBlogRedesign/README.md

 https://docs.djangoproject.com/en/2.2/intro/tutorial01/

 We have already added `crispy-forms` and `django-widget-tweaks` to the project and they are loaded to each page so simply look up the documentation and implement them if you wish.
-Alternatively it is fine to implement a different pakckage if you feel the need, we want a nice design here.
+Alternatively it is fine to implement a different pakckage if you feel the need or want to experiment, but a nice design is what is wanted.
+Here is the documentation for both packages:

 **Crsipy-Forms:**